 The Evolutionary Perspective

-Thus, from an evolutionary perspective, neuroplasticity allowed our ancient ancestors to adapt to their constantly changing world, ultimately enhancing their ability to survive and reproduce.
+From an evolutionary perspective, neuroplasticity evolved to allow humans to adapt to their constantly changing world, ultimately enhancing their ability to survive and reproduce.

 The Science ― How Neuroplasticity Works